 In an illustration:

-12 electrons might accidentally collide in a spatial arrangement of a dodecahedron, with an electron on each face.
+12 electrons accidentally collide in a spatial arrangement of a dodecahedron, with an electron on each face.
 Once such an arrangement is there, each electron will exert Lorentz forces with neighboring electrons.
 The vectors of these forces are all pointing inwards to the opposite electron.

 In such an arrangement, the 12 electrons are locked in position with very strong Lorentz forces.
 This arrangement, therefore: